On unbalanced difference bodies and Godbersen's conjecture: Introduction

 A convex body $K \subset \RR^n$ is a compact convex set with non-empty interior.
 For compact convex sets $K_1, \ldots,K_m \subset {\mathbb R}^n$, and non-negative real numbers $\lambda_1, \ldots,\lambda_m$, a classical result of Minkowski states that the volume of $\sum \lambda_i K_i$ is a homogeneous polynomial of degree $n$ in $\lambda_i$,

 The coefficient $V(K_{i_1},\dots,K_{i_n})$, which depends solely on $K_{i_1}, \ldots, K_{i_n}$, is called the mixed volume of $K_{i_1}, \ldots, K_{i_n}$.
-The mixed volume is a non-negative, translation invariant function, monotone with respect to set inclusion, invariant under permutations of its arguments, and positively homogeneous in each argument.
-For $K$ and $L$ compact and convex, we denote $V(K[j], L[n-j])$ the mixed volume of $j$ copies of $K$ and $(n-j)$ copies of $L$.
+The mixed volume is a non-negative, translation-invariant function, monotone with respect to set inclusion, invariant under permutations of its arguments, and positively homogeneous in each argument.
+For $K$ and $L$ compact and convex, we denote by $V(K[j], L[n-j])$ the mixed volume of $j$ copies of $K$ and $(n-j)$ copies of $L$.
 One has $V(K[n]) = \vol(K)$.
-By Alexandrov's inequality, $V(K[j],-K[n-j])\ge \vol(K)$, with equality if and only of $K= x_0-K$ for some $x_0$, that is, some translation of $K$ is centrally symmetric.
+By Alexandrov's inequality, $V(K[j],-K[n-j])\ge \vol(K)$, with equality if and only of $K= x_0-K$ for some $x_0 \in \mathbb R^n$, that is, if and only if $K$ is centrally symmetric.
 For further information on mixed volumes and their properties, see Section \textsection 5.1 of \cite{schneider2014book}.

 A well-known inequality of Rogers and Shephard \cite{rogers1957difference,rogers1958convex} states that for any convex body $K \subset \mathbb R^n$, one has